Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 Remember that component gets updated when there is/are state or prop changes, thereby trigger re-rendering.

-If you take a look at the `src/components/Header.js` file, we are using this lifecycle method to update the DOM when there is prop change.
+If you take a look at the `src/components/Header.js` file, we are using this lifecycle method to update the DOM whenever there is prop change.
 This happens every time the checkbox is clicked.

 To apply this logic using the Hook,